armkeh/dotfiles/emacs/README.md

     Since I make an effort to keep my lines under 80 characters, I usually won't have lines too long for the window.

-    If there are such lines, though, horizontally scrolling is annoying (or at least I find it so in Emacs).

-    `visual-line-mode` will “wrap” lines which are too long.
+    Previously, I enabled `visual-line-mode` to “wrap” lines which are too long; This is very annoying when working with a file with lots of long lines, so I no longer enable it by default. there is a shortcut under [1.4](#Key%20bindings) to toggle it if needed.

     ``` commonlisp
+    ;; Enable line wrapping everywhere; not recommended.
-    (global-visual-line-mode t)
+    ;; (global-visual-line-mode t)

+    ;; Enable line wrapping almost everywhere; also not recommended.
+    ;;(add-hook 'text-mode-hook 'visual-line-mode)
+    ;;(add-hook 'prog-mode-hook 'visual-line-mode)
     ```

-    This can be annoying if working with a file with lots of long lines, so there is a shortcut under [1.4](#Key%20bindings) to toggle it.

     One annoying feature of `visual-line-mode`, at least in recent versions, is that it redefines a kill to only kill to the end of the